 Sauerkraut is one of those foods that you either love or hate.
 Those who love it typically enjoy the tangy flavors and crunchy texture.
 Others may see it as a slimy mess.

 Luckily there are many ways to cook sauerkraut from a jar.
 Each cooking method has its own unique appearance and flavor.
-If you’re looking for different ways to cook sauerkraut turn it into a delicious and creative Bavarian-style meal, this post is for you.
+If you’re looking for different ways to cook sauerkraut and turn it into a delicious and creative Bavarian-style meal, this post is for you.

 Here are 7 ways to cook sauerkraut, whether canned, jarred, or homemade.
 I hope at least one of these cooking methods might spark your fancy.